 There are so many different tarot spreads out there.
 The different numbers of cards, layout designs, position meanings, and themes can sometimes be overwhelming to choose from so you may often find yourself wondering what the best spread would be for you to use.

 The best tarot spread is one that fits your time-frame, experience level, and the theme of your reading.
 These factors along with your interest in a spread is what makes it the best choice for your reading.

 Different spreads are useful for different things, so there is no one spread to rule them all.
 You should always consider how much time you’ve set aside to complete your spread, your level of experience, and what you are looking to take away from a reading when you are choosing which spread to use.

 It is also important to remember that tarot is a highly individualized practice, so a spread that clicks with you and becomes your favorite may be one that another reader never uses because they dislike it.

 Discussed below are some great spreads.
-Maybe one of them will become your new favorites.
+Maybe one of them will become your new favorite.

-It’s also important to create the right environment (ambience) for yourself to connect with your intuition, your cards and give the best reading.
-Here’s a couple of items on Amazon, that can help to do that:
+It’s also important to create the right environment (ambiance) for yourself to connect with your intuition, and your cards and give the best reading.
+Here are a couple of items on Amazon, that can help to do that:

 Tarot Spreads That Answer Questions

 There are lots of great spreads out there that can help you answer that question you’ve got burning in your mind.
 There are plenty of options to choose from to suit your needs and preferences.